Ritalin Misuse, Side Effects, and Treatment

 In the case of Ritalin misuse, you may be more likely to experience more or more severe side effects or overdose.7 Between 2012 and 2018, the rate of overdose deaths involving psychostimulants including Ritalin increased an average of 30% every year.8

-Unfortunately, Ritalin and other prescription stimulants like Adderall are abused with relative frequency.
+Unfortunately, Ritalin and other prescription stimulants like Adderall are misused with relative frequency.

 Each day in 2019, an estimated 2,500 Americans age 12 or older began misusing prescription stimulants such as Ritalin and Adderall.9 The same year, almost 5 million Americans 12 and older admitted to past-year prescription stimulant misuse.9